GDSC-AUM/OpenOcto-DSA/CONTRIBUTING.md

 Follow these guidelines to make your and the repositoriy maintainer's work simpler.

-## Found a bug?
+## Creating issues

-- **Ensure that the bug has not been reported already**.
+- **Ensure that the problem has not been reported already**.
 Before creating a new issue, search for it in [project issues](https://github.com/GDSC-AUM/OpenOcto-DSA/issues).

 - If you're are unable to find any open issues for the problem, follow one of the steps mentioned below: